ev14photo/AJAXTerminologyServerClient/README.md

 					url: "search.php?text="+$("#"+codedfield.id).val(),
 					dataType: "json",

+If "save_logs" parameter is set to true (as it is in the example below) the program will register in the PHP error log file the complete URL of the SnowStorm call in order to check and verify the calls to SnowStorm or to detect errors of configuration

 # Input box settings

 Any text input with class=coded will be detected by the loaded functions and used as input fields to search in the terminolgy server.